- During the video game crash, video game sales dropped 97% from $3.2 billion in 1982 to $100 million by 1985.

 Legacy of the 1983 Video Game Crash

 The rise of the Nintendo Entertainment System has seen the video game industry at large make every effort to not repeat mistakes of the past.
-Thankfully, over the last 30 years, Nintendo, Sega, Sony, and Microsoft work hard at controlling the supply of games available for their respective consoles.
+Thankfully, over the last 30 years, Nintendo, Sega, Sony, and Microsoft have worked hard at controlling the supply of games available for their respective consoles.